johnathanvman/F6/index.md

 				}
 				if(unit(s[2]).Slutty){
 					Entrys.push("I give SUB's cute butt a squeeze.
 She moans before slapping my hand away.")
-					Entrys.push("Instead of fighing SUB, I keep my distance, telling her all the naughty things I want to do to her.
+					Entrys.push("Instead of fighting SUB, I keep my distance, telling her all the naughty things I want to do to her.
 She's soaked between her legs!")
 				}
 				Entrys.push("I embrace SUB, and whisper sweet-nothings into her ear.
 She hesitates for a moment before suddenly pushing me away.")
 				Entrys.push("I playfully spank SUB's behind and slip out of her reach.
 She rubs where my hand left its mark, her face flushed.")
-				Entrys.push("Instead of fighing SUB, I keep my distance, telling her all the naughty things I want to do to her.
+				Entrys.push("Instead of fighting SUB, I keep my distance, telling her all the naughty things I want to do to her.
 She tries to look focused, but she's starting to breathe heavily!")
 				Entrys.push("While avoiding her attacks, I ask SUB if she's this passionate in bed.")

 				if(unit(s[2]).Tags[0] == "Batgirl"){